AWS vs. WP Engine – Cloud vs. Managed WordPress Hosting

 Can WP Engine handle website traffic effectively?

-Yes, WP Engine offers decent scalability for growing businesses, along with built-in caching and a tailored CDN.
+Yes, WP Engine offers decent scalability for growing businesses, built-in caching, and a tailored CDN.
 However, lower-tier plans may have limits on resource allocation during traffic spikes.

 How do both platforms perform in terms of speed?